Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of curves

 To close this section, we remark that a general statement can be made using Proposition \ref{prop:birat-moduli}.
 In terms of Definition \ref{def:higher-moduli}, we have shown that the elliptic surfaces parametrized by $\M'_{\E,3,(\{2,1\})}$ are motive-finite.
 It is not necessary to introduce $\M'_{\E,n,R}$ to discuss the case $n = 3$, because the ramification data associated to the cover $E_3/\pm \to E/\pm$ are generic.
 However, this is necessary for larger $n$; applying our construction in general, we conclude:

-\begin{thm} Let $R$ be the ramification data consisting of four copies of $(2,\dots,2,1)$ for $n$ odd, or two copies of $(2,\dots,2)$ and two of $(2,\dots,1,1)$ for $n$ even.
+\begin{thm} Let $R$ be the ramification data consisting of two copies of $(2,\dots,2)$ and two of $(2,\dots,2,1,1)$ for $n$ even, or four copies of $(2,\dots,2,1)$ for $n$ odd.
 Then the elliptic surfaces parametrized by $\M'_{\E,n,R}$ are covered by the square of a curve, and in particular have Kimura-finite motive. \end{thm}